-Figure 6.5.2.2-1: PINE accessing to 5GS via PEGC
+Figure 6.5.2.2-1: PINE visiting to 5GS via PEGC

 1. PDU Session of PEGC is established.

 2. Application layer signalling is exchanged between the PEGC and the PIN AS.
 A list of PINEs authorized to access the PEGC are provisioned to the PEGC.